shahla4539/Kickstarter-analysis_1/README.md

 ### Challenges and Difficulties Encountered
 In thsi Kickstarter dataset, there were few challenges like the Unix timestamp format was used.
 To encounter that I used the conversion formula i:e
-=(((J2/60)/60)/24)+DATE(1970,1,1)
+**=(((J2/60)/60)/24)+DATE(1970,1,1)**
 The Category and Subcategoy were mergeg.
-I used Excel tool to split them.
+I used Excel tool **Convert text to Column Wizard** to split them.
 The new column (Average Donation) I created had errors, so I fixed them in order to present a clean analysis to Louise.
-For that i used Excel IFERROR formula, =IFERROR(value,value_if_error)
+For that i used Excel IFERROR formula, **=IFERROR(value,value_if_error)**
+The whole dataset has a lot of unrelevent information.
+I added multiple filters to enable Louise search for her required information and also added visual presentation.

+## Results
+Based on the whole analysis my finding are:
+Louise set budget for her play **Fever** is more than twice average successful Kickstarter goal.
+The best Month for her to launch her play is **June** based on the Analysis of Outcomes based on launch dates.